omnibor/bomsh/README.md

 Notes
 -----

-1. This has been tested on Ubuntu20.04/AlmaLinux8/Centos8/RedHat8.
+1. This has been tested on Ubuntu22.04/Ubuntu20.04/AlmaLinux9/AlmaLinux8/Centos8/RedHat8.

 2. Most of the generated files by the scripts are put in /tmp directory by default, except the OmniBOR docs are put in ${PWD}/.omnibor directory.
 This is configurable.
 The tmp directory can be changed with the --tmpdir option.
 The omnibor directory can be changed with the -b/--bom_dir option.

-3. The performance is not optimized for the script.
-The build time is roughly doubled with Bomsh for now.
+3. The performance of Bomtrace3 is about 20% overhead.

-4. The bomsh_hook.py and bomsh_create_bom.py scripts call git/head/ar/readelf/xxd/objcopy, make sure they are installed.
+4. The bomsh_hook2.py and bomsh_create_bom.py scripts call git/head/ar/readelf/xxd/objcopy, make sure they are installed.

 5. The bomsh_create_bom_java.py script calls git/head/diff/xxd/javap/jar/zip, make sure they are installed.